 Learn more about assessment tests for Environmental Design students by following the link to Placement Testing in the right-hand column.

-Beginning in June, you will be able to log into MyCUinfo to verify your assigned July registration date and time.
-You are also encouraged to preview the general guidelines for registration offered on the Registrar's Office web pages and to acquaint yourself with the course search process available through the Guest Course Search.
+You are encouraged to preview the general guidelines for registration offered on the Registrar's Office web pages and to acquaint yourself with the course search process available through the Guest Course Search.

-On your assigned registration date in July you will register for your fall courses, using the instructions for online course registration offered on the Registrar's Office web pages.
+After you successfully complete orientation you will register for your fall courses.
+You may refer to the instructions for online course registration offered on the Registrar's Office web pages.
 Please keep in mind that though you may be pre-registered for WRTG 1150 (see above) you should give priority to the three required ENVD courses and may need to drop the WRTG 1150 course if it conflicts in time with any of those ENVD classes.

 Selecting your Fall classes